-- Make sure you set up e-commerce tracking to track results of your paid search campaigns in Google Analytics.
-Tracking RFPs, conversions and assisted conversions while not all encompassing of all conversions, is a significant piece and important to examine.
+- Make sure you set up e-commerce tracking to track the results of your paid search campaigns in Google Analytics.
+Tracking RFPs, conversions, and assisted conversions while not all-encompassing of all conversions, is a significant piece and important to examine.

 - Make sure to track goals in Google Analytics.
 You won’t see an online booking for wedding terms but should track when someone fills out an RFP.

-- Broad match can plow through a budget in no time and can lead to unsatisfactory results.
+- Broad-match keywords can plow through a budget in no time and can lead to unsatisfactory results.

 - Be weary if a marketing firm does not believe in paid search marketing.

 - Google and Bing Ads are constantly changing.
 This service should not be a “set it and forget it” service.
 It requires finesse and continuous changes as competitors come and go, and new strategies should continue to be employed as search behaviors change throughout the year.